Rodeoclash/vodon-pro/README.md

 Want to give Vodon Pro a try?
 Head over to the [releases page](https://github.com/Rodeoclash/vodon-pro/releases) and download.

+## Frequently asked questions

+### Why do I get warned about the download?

+When you download, you may see one or more warnings about the download being "unsafe".
+This is due to code signing and while I can pay (about $100AUD) to sign my downloads, I haven't got this in place just yet.

 ## Screenshots

 ### Reviewing videos